mendix/docs/content/data-hub/data-hub-catalog/search.md

 #### 4.1.2 Filters{#filter}

+You can filter search results by environment type.
 By default, the **Production** environment filter is active to restrict search results to the production environment.
 The number of filters that are active for the current search is displayed adjacent to the filter:

  {{% image_container width="200" %}}![](attachments/search/filter-active.png){{% /image_container %}}

-To specify the environments for the search, click **Filter**:
+To specify the environment type for the search, click **Filter**:

 ![](attachments/search/dh-filter-box.png)